 The plant has small structures on its stems known as "extrafloral nectaries" that provide small amounts of nectar attracting predatory insects that help protect the plant from herbivores.
 Bumblebees also harvest this nectar, often spending more effort visiting the extrafloral nectaries than the flowers.

 The partridge pea produces attractive maroon seed pods in autumn that are eaten by gamebirds (such as quail, turkey, and grouse), songbirds and other wildlife, including white tail deer, and these plants also provide cover for ground-feeding birds.
 It is often included in food plot seed mixes for its value as wildlife food.
-It should not be planted near grazing lands because it can be toxic to cattle who might eat large amounts of it.
 The partridge pea is actually a legume, and it fixes nitrogen in soil where it grows, making it beneficial to some lean soils.
 It has also been used to help prevent erosion and to help stabilize stream banks.

-While it prefers sunny upland areas that are somewhat dry, its adaptable to a fairly wide range of conditions.
-It's considered an annual or a short-lived perennial.
+While it prefers sunny upland areas that are somewhat dry, it is adaptable to a fairly wide range of growing conditions.
+Partridge pea is considered an annual or a short-lived perennial.

 |Botanical Name||Chamaecrista fasciculata|

 |Common Name||Sleeping plant, sensitive plant, golden cassia, locust weed|

 |Soil Type||Loam, clay, sand, adaptable to many soils|